 Get on the water.
 Plymouth Harbor is too pretty to skip!

-- Go on a Whale Watching Cruise – Captain John Boats on the town wharf will take you out for a day on the water.
+- Go on a Whale Watching Cruise – Some of the prime whale feeding areas are just off the coast of Plymouth.
+Captain John Boats on the town wharf will take you out for a day on the water.
 Fun for all ages!

 - The Pilgrim Belle is a classic paddleboat that offers a day and evening harbor cruises.